Workers at Tender Claws unionise with CWA

 United Paizo Workers union recognised by employer

-Freelance workers at Paizo refuse new contracts until management recognize United Paizo Workers Union
+Freelance workers at Paizo refuse new contracts until improvements made

-40 Freelance workers at Paizo refuse to accept any new contracts while company management has not recognized United Paizo Workers for the full-time workers.
+40 Freelance workers at Paizo refuse to accept any new contracts until improvements were made at the company.
+On October 14th of the same year, they also added to their demands that the company recognize United Paizo Workers for the full-time workers.

 Workers at Activision Blizzard sue for labour violations